IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo.md

 - against the assassin
 - the boss battle

 # Background

 ## The Conspiracy

 Sahuaguin zombie attacks
 - Magical creatures can become undead with some regularity around the Fray - arcane gradient differential causes higher magic concentration just outside the Fray, undead can rise
-	- travel quest - show a monster they kill becoming undead
 - Owl arranging attacks to distract from reservoir attack, sow conflict - creating and commanding undead sahuagin Corrupted Guardians
 - Took control of Guardians so they won't defend against sahuagin, attack reservoir while ppl distracted